Tax Management India. Com

 X X X X Extracts X X X X

-..... t of 2002.
+..... the Act of 2002.
 Admittedly, the petitioners, as per their claim, fall in the category of claimants and are, thus, well within their right to approach the Special Court under the Prevention of Money-Laundering Act at Jaipur, which has taken cognizance of the prosecution complaint filed by the Enforcement Directorate on 31-03-2021.
 It is thus abundantly clear that the remedy of the petitioners lies before the Special Court under the Prevention of Money-laundering Act, at Jaipur which has taken cognizance of the case and is seized of the matter.
 This remedy is available to the petitioners under Section 8 (8) of the Act read with Rule 3-A of the Rules of 2016.
 The petitioners have deliberately skipped the aforesaid statutory remedy which is equally efficacious and could be availed before the Special Court under Prevention of Money-Laundering Act and have rushed to this Court invoking extraordinary jurisdiction of this Court.
 The petitioners do not dispute the order of provisional attachment on merits nor have they any locus standi to challenge the provisional attachment of the property to the extent it represents the proceeds of crime.
-The short grievance of the petitioners is that the prov .....
+The short grievance of the petitioners is that th .....

 X X X X Extracts X X X X